 3. You May Experience Allergic Reactions

 Changes in hair color are a direct result of chemical changes.
-These changes can cause allergic reactions.
+If the chemicals are imbalanced because the expiry date has passed, these changes can cause allergic reactions.

 4. Your Hair May Get Damaged